Slack Farm: Description

 The Slack Farm site is located on a projecting terrace and adjacent levee 300 m from the Ohio River.
 There was a mound (Site 15 UN 70) located on the bluff overlooking the site.
 The Slack Farm site itself consisted of seven discrete village areas surrounding a central plaza and covering roughly 14 ha.
 A shallow ravine bisects the site running from the west to the south.
 Houses were typical Mississippian rectangular wall trench wattle and daub structures set in shallow basins.
 Many had prepared clay hearths.
 Located near most houses were special pits used to store maize and other dried foods.
 The pits were large enough to have stored enough grain to feed 7 to 12 people for a year.

 Graves

 Each section of the large village maintained its own cemetery.
 Burials were typically in extended positions.
 They were often laid out in parallel rows and the absence of overlapping burials suggests that they were marked in some way.
 Grave goods such as limestone disc pipes, shell beads and ear plugs, as well as small pottery jars were often included, usually near the body's upper torso.
 In Late Caborn-Welborn times, European trade goods such as glass beads, copper/brass bracelets and tubes were deposited in the graves.
 During the 1987 looting, 650 to 750 graves were opened by the looters.
+Human remains lay scattered everywhere after the looters had struck.
 Given the fact that infants and children are under-represented in this total, archaeologists speculate that as many as a thousand or more people could have been buried at the seven cemeteries at the site.